Triggers a connection or disconnection.

-By default the control will connect in plaintext.
+By default the component will connect in plaintext.
 To enable SSL set SSLEnabled to True.

 In addition, WebSocket connections are supported.
 To connect using WebSockets specify a hostname beginning with ws:// (plaintext) or wss:// (SSL).
 For instance, ws://test.mosquitto.org.

-When connecting to an MQTT server, the control sends the following information:
+When connecting to an MQTT server, the component sends the following information: